Its-OK-Wakamatsu-san/OMRON_CompoWay-F_protocol_on_Temperature_Controller_module/README.md

 # OMRON CompoWay/F protocol on Temperature Controller E5AC
 This software shows OMRON CompoWay/F protocol typical sample on Temperature Controller like E5AC, using Python.
 ## Overview
 OMRON CompoWay/F protocol, Sirial IF, Binary I/O comunication.
+Helps you operate Omron digital controllers from an external PC.

 ### Function
+This is use as library of Omron digital controllers, including these function.
 1. assign serial IF communication.
 2. typical CompoWay/F command & response.
+3. Enable Manual Mode
+4. Read temperature
+5. Set output value

+### Notes
+1. CompoWay/F bautrates: 38400bps
+2. BCC(Block Check Character) is 8-bit value that is the result of an EXCLUSIVE OR sequentially performed between each character in a transmission.

 ### Hardware Environment
   1. Temperature Controller : OMRON E5AC-TCX4ASM-000 Digital Controller without RS-485 communication IF.